clauderic/react-infinite-calendar/README.md

 Reporting Issues
 ----------------
-If you find any [issues](https://github.com/clauderic/react-infinite-calendar/issues), please report it along with any relevant details to reproduce it.
+If you find an [issue](https://github.com/clauderic/react-infinite-calendar/issues), please report it along with any relevant details to reproduce it.
 The easiest way to do so is to fork this [jsfiddle](https://jsfiddle.net/clauderic/4rhn03do/).

 Contributions
 ------------